modded-soldier-9/smowl-security-research/README.md

 - **Testing procedures** to verify bypass effectiveness
 - **Architectural analysis** of security flaws

+For detailed architecture information, see the [Architecture Overview](docs/architecture-overview.md).

 ### Research Goals

 1. **Identify vulnerabilities** in client-side proctoring systems